gaurav8297/kuzu/README.md

 A Native Vector Index Design for Graph DBMSs With Robust and Fast Predicate-Agnostic Search Performance.

-- Disk Based HNSW Index backed by Buffer Manager
-- A novel Prefiltering-based predicate agnostic vector search which is fast and robust acorss various selectivities and correlation scenarios.
+- A novel Prefiltering-based predicate agnostic filtered vector search algorithm (adaptive-global) that is fast and robust acorss various selectivities and correlation scenarios.
+This algorithm works directly on top of HNSW thus making it easily integrable into most existing systems.
-- Multi-Threaded Index Building
+- Disk-Based HNSW Index backed by Buffer Manager.
-- Zero Copy Fast Distance Computations through buffer manager
+- Zero Copy Fast Distance Computations through the buffer manager.
-- Easy to use as implemented in an embedded database
+- Easy to use as implemented in an embedded database.

-Our Paper for more info: https://cs.uwaterloo.ca/~ssalihog/papers/navix-tr.pdf
+Our Paper for more info and benchmarks against STOA baselines: https://cs.uwaterloo.ca/~ssalihog/papers/navix-tr.pdf

 ## Abstract